Your Guide to Massachusetts Health Insurance

 Tufts Health Plan

-According to state authorities, insurance plan prices are increasing.
-The amount by which it increases depends on where in Massachusetts you live.
-On average across the state, your monthly premium will increase by 4.7 percent if you choose to keep your current health plan.
-While this may seem scary, most health insurance shoppers can generally avoid rate increases entirely by switching to the cheapest plan within their metal tier.
-Not to mention, you will likely qualify for a health insurance subsidy, which can help make your plan more affordable; of the 270 thousand people enrolled through Massachusetts Health Connector, 155 thousand receive federal subsidies.
+Massachusetts still has the lowest average unsubsidized premiums in the country!
+That said, state authorities have announced that insurance plan prices are increasing slightly.
+This change depends on where in Massachusetts you live.
+On average, your monthly premium will increase by 4.5 percent if you keep your current health plan.
+Most health insurance shoppers can avoid rate increases entirely by switching to the cheapest plan within their metal tier.
+Not to mention, you will likely qualify for a health insurance subsidy, which can help make your plan more affordable; of the 274 thousand people enrolled through Massachusetts Health Connector, 79 percent received federal subsidies.

 If you live in Massachusetts, the start of Open Enrollment (the time of year when you can enroll in a new health plan) is here.
 Be sure to find your most affordable plan, and you’ll be well on your way for smarter, better savings all year long.
 And don’t forget – if you need help finding a subsidy or picking a plan, our experts are here to help!